Heard melodies are sweet, but those unheard / Are sweeter (John Keats)

-The poems in ‘Boat of Letters’ build on this understanding of the nature of the poetics of reticence as fundamental to poetic practice.
-The poetry collection emerges in relation to the poetics of reticence and generates responses to, transgressions against, and reflections on the two elements listed above.
+The poems in ‘Boat of Letters’ that follow the academic essay build on this understanding of the nature of the poetics of reticence as fundamental to poetic practice.
+The poetry collection emerges in relation to this poetics and generates responses to, transgressions against, and reflections on the two elements listed above.

-The methodology of this thesis (reframing Levinas’s model and applying it to the phenomenological encounter between reader and the poem’s speaker throughout my analysis of poetry in this thesis) used to define a poetics of reticence is unprecedented.
-My critique of the universal claim by feminist critiques that reticence in women’s writing originates solely from patriarchal oppression and my argument that biblical reticence may be the key to unlocking the mystery of Dickinson’s radical poetics both break new ground.
-Finally, no research to date stands at the intersection of these four fields: Dickinson, historical phenomenology, Levinasian methodology, and Bible studies.
+The methodology of this thesis (reframing Levnias’s model) to define a poetics of reticence is unprecedented.
+And my critique of feminist critiques sheds light on the limitations of their perspective.
+My argument that biblical reticence may be the key to unlocking the mystery of Dickinson’s radical poetics breaks new ground.
+Finally, no research to date stands at the intersection of these three fields: Dickinson, Levinasian methodology, and Bible.
 My identification and exploration of how the poetics of reticence is both read and generated, will ensure further innovative readings, while also illuminating the methodology of contemporary poetic practice.

 Eve received funding from TECHNE/AHRC to support the writing of this thesis.
 She is also receiving funding from the TECHNE Training Group (the Study Support and Work Placement Fund) to cover her flight to the U.S. (2017) to conduct her research at the Emily Dickinson Museum, Amherst College’s Dickinson Archives, and Harvard’s Houghton Library’s Dickinson Collection.
 The AHRC RTSG is funding her for her travel within the U.S.